-Judith Smith has served as interim dean of the UCLA Herb Alpert School of Music since January 2016, when the school was established.
+Judith Smith is the founding dean of the UCLA Herb Alpert School of Music.

 Judith Smith has been appointed founding dean of the UCLA Herb Alpert School of Music, UCLA’s newest school and the first school of music to be established in the University of California system.
 She will assume leadership on March 1.

 Smith has agreed to postpone her retirement to serve as dean until June 30, 2019, according to today’s announcement by UCLA Executive Vice Chancellor and Provost Scott Waugh.

 Smith, who served as UCLA’s first dean and vice provost for undergraduate education, among her other leadership roles on campus, has been the school of music’s interim dean since January 2016, when the UC regents voted to formally establish the school.

 “Following a national search for the inaugural dean, Chancellor Block and I determined that Judi was the best person to lead the school during these critically important early years,” Waugh said in his announcement.
 “She already has made great strides in building community, improving facilities, and fostering a balanced focus on scholarship, performance, composition and teaching of music in all of its contemporary and historical diversity.
 We are eager for this work to continue and deeply appreciate Judi’s willingness to extend her service to UCLA and the School of Music.”

 Smith said today, "I am enormously grateful to the chancellor and the provost for their confidence in my leadership, and I look forward to working with them and our faculty to foster an environment that will offer our students unparalleled academic opportunities and to bring our innovative programs the national and international recognition they deserve."